Mohammed-wsabi/b00401062.github.io/Blogger/Linkage Analysis.md

 ## Genetic linkage

 The **Principle of Independent Assortment**, proposed by Mendel in 1865, describes how different genes independently separate from one another.
 Independent assortment of genes only applies under the assumption that genes of interest are located on different chromosomes and no translocation of gene from one chromesome to another occurs during meiosis.
-Most of the time, the interactions and behaviors between genes are far more complex than those described by the princple of independent assortment.
-And it is the intricacy of chromosome interaction that contriubtes to the diversity of life on the earth.
+Most of the time, the behaviors of and interactions between chromosomes are far more complex than those described by the Princple of Independent Assortment.
+And it is the intricacy of their interaction that contriubtes to the diversity of life on the earth.

-- **Recombination frequency (RF)**
-- **Centimorgan (cM)**
+There are a number of metrics to describe the proximity of two loci both geologically and functionally.
+Two loci on the same chrome

+### Recombination frequency (RF)
+### Centimorgan (cM)
-- **Logarithm of odds (LOD)**
+### Logarithm of odds (LOD)

 ## Examples